2023 cybercrime law in Jordan: Provisions

-The penalties range from imprisonment to hefty fines or both depending on the cybercrime.
+The penalties range from imprisonment to fines or both depending on the cybercrime.
 Prison terms range from one week to three years and the fines range from 300 Jordanian Dinar to JD 75.000 (423 US Dollar to 105,000 US Dollar).
 As per Yahya Choucair, expert in media laws, “anyone who reads the provisions of Articles 15, 16, and 17 of the Cybercrime Law will realize that the severe fines, which reach 70,000 Jordanian dinars [Approx. 98.000 US Dollars], completely nullify the right to freedom of opinion and expression”.

 Controversy

 Local controversy

 The draft law was criticized by legal experts, human rights advocates, and various government officials, MPs, and Ministers.
 According to Deputy Leader of the Opposition, Saleh Al Armouti, “Jordan will become a big jail.”
 Al Armouti added that the law “goes against reason and intellect and reneges on reforms,” and that “the government is trying to limit people from defending themselves while reinforcing customary provisions that harm the nation and its citizens.”
-Additionally, MP Hassan Al Riyati described the law as a “coup against democracy in Jordan,” and MP Yanal Freihat criticized the law’s "irrational and unrealistic" penalties.
+Additionally, MP Hassan Al Riyati described the law as a “coup against democracy in Jordan,” and MP Yanal Freihat criticized the law's "irrational and unrealistic" penalties.
 The Jordan Press Association issued an official statement rejecting several amendments to the Draft Cybercrime Law, stating that it “contributes to silencing people and restricting press and public freedoms.”
 Research revealed that the law is largely perceived negatively, being depicted as a "SILENCER, BARBED WIRES, and HANDCUFFS," which implies that it limits freedom of speech and suggests that citizens are viewed as potential criminals under the new law.

 The draft law was criticised from legal experts, [human rights advocates, and from various government officials, MPs, and Ministers.
 According to Deputy Leader of the Opposition, Saleh Al Armouti, “Jordan will become a big jail.”
 Al Armouti added that the law “goes against reason and intellect and reneges on reforms,” and with it, “the government is trying to limit people from defending themselves while reinforcing customary provisions that harm the nation and its citizens.”
 Additionally, MP, Hassan Al Riyati, described the law as being a “coup against democracy in Jordan”.
 MP, Yanal Freihat, also criticised the law and its imposed "irrational and unrealistic" penalties.
 Similarly, the board of the Jordan Press Association issued an official statement expressing its rejection of several amendments to the Draft Cybercrime Law, and stated that “it contributes to silencing people and restricting press and public freedoms.”

 Hundreds of people went out to the streets on Friday 28 July 2023, to protest the cybercrime draft law and called for the government to resign.
 The protestors included civil society organisations, political parties and public figures.
 Moreover, many journalists and social media influencers deleted their online accounts in protest against the House of Representatives's approval of the draft.
 Also, many activists launched online campaigns demanding the withdrawal of the draft law.
 The online campaigns were launched under the following hashtags: